Qarj/geohexa/README.md

 ## How

-* Uses 0 to 9 + a-z giving 36 digits - hexatrigesimal
+* Uses 0-9 plus a-z giving 36 possible numbers in a single digit - a hexatrigesimal
-* First digit is a longitude - compressing all possible longitude into 36 digits
+* First digit is a longitude - compressing all possible longitudes into 36 digits
 * second digit is a latitude
-* Now the you have compressed the world into a 36 x 36 grid, you location is the midpoint of the 'rectangle'
+* Now the you have compressed the world into a 36 x 36 grid, your location is the midpoint of the 'rectangle'
 * For more precision, keep adding digits (lon lat lon lat lon ...)
-* can be an odd number of digits
+* can end of a odd number of digits

 That's it!